UN-OCHA/common_design/README.md

 Run `npm run sass:watch` in the theme folder to watch for changes and automatically rebuild the CSS.

-Run `npm run sass:build` to compile the CSS only.
+Run `npm run sass:build` to compile production-ready CSS.

 Preferably use Jenkins to run the sass:build task on build to generate the CSS.
-If this is possible on your project, add the `css/` folder to the `.gitignore` file and delete generated CSS from the repo.

 ## JS